Alex-Pqn/Ohmyfood-ocr_dw/README.md

 to install "concurrently" (program script to launch scripts "sass" and "prefix" at the same time, possibility to take another).
 > npm install concurrently

-to run the two scripts with "concurrently" (another command if you have another script for make this)
+to run the two scripts with "concurrently" (another command if you have another program script for make this)
 > concurrently "npm run sass" "npm run prefix"